-- Coal waste products include heavy metals, such as lead, mercury, and other toxins, known to be detrimental to reproductive health, in both men and women.
-It is also dangerous for fetuses and infants.
+- Coal waste products include heavy metals, such as lead, mercury, and other toxins, known to be detrimental to reproductive health in adults.
+It is especially dangerous for fetuses and infants.

 - Lead is linked to multiple issues in children, including neurological deficits, and asthma.
 It is also linked to increased miscarriage rates.

 - Air and water pollution also impact negatively upon sperm morphology, count, and concentration.

 - In addition, coal does not represent a treasure trove of jobs, or financial security for individuals, towns, or our country.
 Coal mining is a small, antiquated industry, with a too-large, negative environmental impact.
 It needs to be replaced, and quickly, for the sake of America’s health, and fiscal health.
 According to data compiled by the Washington Post, the coal industry employs fewer individuals than Arby’s, and will not grow, or thrive, despite governmental assertions to the contrary.
 These numbers have been backed up consistently by other, reputable sources, including the Bureau of Labor Statistics.

 Whether you’re a hopeful parent, grandparent, or concerned citizen, find out what coal’s impact is in your state, and local area.
 Currently, there are over 1,100 coal ash sites nationwide.
 Write to your local representatives, and ask them what is being done to protect you, your family, and your future family from coal’s toxic impact.
 Our current legislators are the ones who reversed our old protections, and what we had before, wasn’t nearly enough.
 Only our legislators can reverse the damage the current administration has done.
 And, they won’t do it, unless you demand that they act.